haberdashPI/vscode-master-key/notes.md

   and only show things that make sense in that context (*BUT* this prevents non-default mode commands from being identified)

+- organize commands by:
+  - kind (use a separator)
+  - custom user priority (if specified)
+  - recently used?? (or maybe this lowers the priority?? could be an option to hide recently used)

 start adding keybinding discoverability
   - open menu for multi-key commands after a short delay
   - for single commands: test out adding bindings that don't activate when the extension